-Please see our ticket booth for any missing items.
-If your missing item is found after you have left the zoo, we will contact you by phone.
+Please see our gift shop for any missing items.
+If your missing item has not been found, please let a staff member know along with your name and number and if it is found after you have left the zoo, we will contact you by phone.

 Yes!
 The Ross Park Zoo offers several membership options.
 Visit our membership page to learn more.